Skip to main content

 2. Why does FINRA offer the BrokerCheck service?

 FINRA is dedicated to creating a safer environment for investors in today's complex investment landscape.
-To that end, FINRA has adopted rules for disclosing information about brokerage firms and brokers registered with FINRA or a national securities exchange to help investors determine whether to conduct, or continue to conduct, business with these brokerage firms and brokers.
-FINRA also provides the public with access to relevant information about formerly registered brokers who, although no longer in the securities industry in a registered capacity, may work in other investment-related industries or may seek to attain other positions of trust with potential investors.
+To that end, FINRA has adopted rules for disclosing information about brokerage firms and investment professionals registered with FINRA or a national securities exchange to help investors determine whether to conduct, or continue to conduct, business with these brokerage firms and investment professionals.
+FINRA also provides the public with access to relevant information about formerly registered investment professionals who, although no longer in the securities industry in a registered capacity, may work in other investment-related industries or may seek to attain other positions of trust with potential investors.
 Through its BrokerCheck service, FINRA also provides basic information about investment adviser representatives and firms from the Securities and Exchange Commission’s Investment Adviser Public Disclosure (IAPD) database.
-More detailed information about these individuals and firms can be obtained via the provided hyperlinks to the IAPD website.
+More detailed information about these individuals and firms can be obtained via hyperlinks provided within BrokerCheck to the IAPD website.

-You can request a BrokerCheck report from FINRA in any of the following ways:
+You can request a BrokerCheck report from FINRA by:

 FINRA BrokerCheck